Strength training will change your life.

 Trying to be balanced, I wanted to find studies of a single group of people who should not strength train.

-But then I found studies on how strength training can be beneficial for paraplegics.
+- I found studies on how strength training can be beneficial for paraplegics.

-I next found plenty of studies that explain the benefits of strength training for pregnant women.
+- You can also find plenty of studies that explain the benefits of strength training for pregnant women.

 Oh, and if you think you’re too old, I promise that you are not.

 And thus I’ve decided, not knowing you, you should probably strength train.